molnarszilard/mocap_optitrack/README.md

 Please check this file, because some paths might not be set correctly.

 A few commands are not run by default, you have to press Enter, when yo uare ready.
 (You can navigate between tmux terminals using <Ctrl+b> then `ArrowKey`.
 To kill the entire server from another terminal run: `tmux kill-server`)

+You are also able to use the Full HD Up camera instead of the oak (although, you will only get the P3 odometry instead of an IMU), byt using a different `.sh` file.